Multi-Agent Reinforcement Learning for Network Load Balancing in Data Center: MARL Network Load Balancing

 \textbf{Objective.} The objective for the whole load balancing system can be defined as finding the optimal ensemble policy:

 where $c$ is a cost function depending on the expected task finishing time for all servers $j\in[n]$.
 The definition of \textit{makespan} is $c(l_1, \dots, l_j)=\max_{j\in[n]}\{l_j\}$.
-However, the estimation of makespan may produce large variances when facing heavy traffic of jobs whose expected JCTs follow long-tail distribution~\cite{facebook-dc-traffic}.
-This paper thus uses a different cost function -- fairness index -- which is proved to be equivalent of the makespan as objective (see Appendix~\ref{app:proof}). \begin{definition}(Fairness) For a vector of task completion time $\boldsymbol{l}=[l_1, \dots, l_n]$ on each server $j\in[n]$, the linear product-based fairness for workload distribution is defined as:
+However, in the practical network load balancing problem, LB agents have no observation over the theoretical makespan for the following reasons: \begin{enumerate} \item operating at the Transport Layer, LB agents are agnostic to application-level information, thus they cannot estimate the remaining workload on each server but counting only the amount of ongoing jobs; \item the expected JCT of networking requests follow long-tail distribution~\cite{facebook-dc-traffic}, which makes it difficult to estimate remaining workload only based on the number of ongoing jobs; \item in multi-agent setups for the sake of reliability, LB agents only observe partial networking traffic, which makes their counted number of ongoing jobs partial and inaccurate; \item the estimation of makespan uses the $\max$ operator, which may produce large variances when facing dynamic traffic. \end{enumerate} This paper thus proposes a different cost function--fairness index--which is proved to be equivalent of the makespan as objective. \begin{definition}(Fairness) For a vector of task completion time $\boldsymbol{l}=[l_1, \dots, l_n]$ on each server $j\in[n]$, the linear product-based fairness for workload distribution is defined as:

 \end{definition}

 \begin{proposition} Maximising the linear product-based fairness is sufficient for minimising the makespan:

 \end{proposition}